aws-samples/amazon-cognito-example-for-external-idp/README.md

   This is the serverless compute service that runs the backend of our app (behind Amazon API Gateway). requests are only forwarded if the user is authenticated and has a valid JWT token.
 - **Amazon Cognito User Pools**: Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
-  Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.
+  Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0 or OIDC (OpenID Connect).
 - **Amazon DynamoDB**: Amazon DynamoDB is a serverless key-value and document database that delivers single-digit millisecond performance at any scale.
   It is used as the persistence storage layer for our example application.